Gift Post #7: Mom’s Persimmon Pouch

 Make 18 units.
 Directions below makes one unit.

-Use two pieces of paper.
+Use one piece of paper.

 My paper has a lavender front (right side) and a white back (wrong side)